-The City of Vancouver is located on the unceded territory of the local Musqueam, Tsleil-Waututh and Squamish First Nations to whom we are thankful for sharing this beautiful region.
+The City of Vancouver is located on the unceded traditional territories of the local Musqueam, Tsleil-Waututh and Squamish First Nations to whom we are thankful for sharing this beautiful region.
+We are lucky to be able to live, work and play on their lands.

-Events take place across the Lower Mainland, and the entire country.
-Some are small and others are larger.
-Vancouver’s biggest and arguably most impressive National Indigenous Day event happens at Trout Lake.
+To celebrate the day, events take place across the Lower Mainland, and the entire country.
+Some events are small while others are larger.
+The City of Vancouver’s biggest and arguably National Indigenous Peoples Day event used to happen at Trout Lake.
+Now, however, it happens at Grandview Park instead.

 Date and Location

-The National Aboriginal Day celebrations at Trout Lake usually take place on June 21st, regardless of what day of the week it falls.
-Due to the coronavirus pandemic, celebrations were cancelled in 2020.
-They were likely cancelled again in 2021 and 2022.
-Hopefully the event can take place again in 2023.
+Vancouver’s National Aboriginal Peoples Day celebrations take place on June 21st, regardless of what day of the week it falls.
+Due to the coronavirus pandemic, the event was cancelled in 2020.
+It didn’t happen in 2021 or in 2022 either.

 What to Expect

-At Trout Lake’s Indigenous Day event expect to see large numbers of local First Nations people (as well as folk from other ethnic backgrounds).
-Some are dressed in traditional clothing, while most are dressed like every day.
+At the afternoon event at the park expect to see large numbers of local First Nations people (as well as folks from other ethnic backgrounds).
+Some attendees are dressed in traditional clothing, while most are dressed in everyday clothing.

 Entertainment at the event usually includes dancing, singing, drumming and other activities celebrating local Indigenous culture.
 All are welcome.